God Still Loves Hard Work

 From the very beginning, God created us to labor.
 “Be fruitful and multiply and fill the earth and subdue it, and have dominion . . .”
 (Genesis 1:28).
 Work is not the product of sin, but a major facet of God’s original plan for human life in his world.

 God designed us to move and be active, to exert energy and employ skill to produce goods for human flourishing.
 Before sin entered the world, God “took the man and put him in the garden of Eden to work it and keep it” (Genesis 2:15).
 And then God made the man “a helper fit for him” (Genesis 2:18).
 God made men and women to use, not squander, the energy he gives us daily through food and rest, to accomplish his mission — the work — he gave us to do in the world.
-Work, then, we might say, is the exertion of energy, investment of time, and application of skill toward the ends of God’s calling to be fruitful and multiply and fill the earth, as well as subdue it and have holy dominion.
+Work, then, we might say, is the exertion of energy, investment of time and attention, and application of skill toward the ends of God’s calling to be fruitful and multiply and fill the earth, as well as subdue it and have holy dominion.
 Such work is a central aspect of what it means to be human.

 And so, it makes sense that when sin enters the world, and God curses the creation, he also curses our work: